Chris’s World Famous Yakisoba (Recipe)

 1. Chop up all those veggies and have ’em ready.
 (You can also add cabbage, carrots, zucchini, or whatever hell else you want!)

-2. In a clear bowl, prep the “secret sauce”.
+2. In a clear bowl/measuring container, prep the “secret sauce”.
 It’s 1:1 soy sauce & vinegar.
-I’ve found 1/2 cup of each is the magic number for this amount of food.
+I’ve found about 1/2 cup of each is the magic number for this amount of food.
 Get them whisked together and have your sugar on deck.

 2. Start boiling spaghetti in the big sauce pot.

-3. In the big pan, start browning 1 lb. ground pork with the garlic, some dabs of sesame oil, and a bit of soy sauce over medium heat.
+3. In the BIG wok/pan, start browning 1 lb. ground pork with the garlic, some dabs of sesame oil, and a bit of soy sauce over medium heat.

-4. While the noodles and pork are cooking, finish up the secret sauce.
-Keep whisking and start adding sugar until it won’t hold any more.
-Hint: check the bottom of the clear bowl to see if sugar is piling up.
+4. While the noodles and pork are cooking, finish up the sauce.
+Keep whisking the soy sauce/vinegar mixture and start adding sugar until it won’t hold any more.
+Hint: check the bottom of the clear container to see if sugar is piling up.

-8. Whisk up that sauce again and pour half of it in with the meat and noodles.
+7. Whisk up that sauce again and pour half of it in with the meat and noodles.
+(If you’re a boss and like flavor, sprinkle on some MSG at this stage as well!)

-9. Start mixing everything together (tongs work best).
+8. Start mixing everything together (tongs work best).
 Keep adding sauce as you mix and everything will turn a nice brown color.
-Once the sauce is good and sizzled on, you’re done!
+Once the sauce is good and sizzled on to the noodles, you’re done!
 (The only thing you don’t want is a pool of liquid at the bottom of the pan so if you don’t use it all, that’s fine!)

-10. Serve it up!
-Goes perfect with Sriracha drizzled on top.
+9. Serve it up on a plate!
+Goes perfect with a sriracha hot sauce drizzled on top.

 read